daduuu/sudokle/README.md

 ## How to run the app

+First download the latest version of NodeJS

-First download the app and change into the directory like so
+Then download the app and change into the directory like so

 ```bash
 git clone https://github.com/daduuu/sudokle